November 2023 – 11 March 2025

 We have started experimenting and re-writing small projects to Go language, then we have started a migration of critical and unstable Java modules.
 We get an immediate result by achieving stability with newly converted modules to Go, and one of examples is a web service for Asterisk that was unstable Java web service running in Tomcat which always crashes under heavy load.
 Go version has achieved stability and running for more than 5 years without any crash or stop.
 Here is the process in Linux server, check process date, it has started since 2018:

-This case becomes a reference point and solid result to adopt Go language in our critical modules.
+This case becomes a reference point to us and solid result to adopt Go language in our critical modules.

-An important thing that worth mentioning on this case, is that our unreliable Java web service and background services has been written after many years developing mostly in Java, compared to only two months of experimenting with Go language.
+An important thing that worth mentioning on this case, is that some of our unreliable Java web service and background services that has been written after many years developing mostly in Java; has been re-written using Go by junior developers with only two months of experience in Go and we get stable web services.

 Successive migrations have been done after that module re-writing, and it always results in a better, stable and cleaner code.
 But note that we didn’t translate Java code as-it-is in all cases, sometimes we have enhance internal structure for most of migrated code, to implement software engineering principles, but even when no enhancement in code logic and structure is done; we get benefits of performance, stability and low resources usage for all migrated projects and modules, also we could give junior developers a Java or a PHP module to translate it to Go.

-Java modules that handles a moderate traffic and didn’t require frequent modifications, are stable and working just fine, and there is no urgent need to migrate them, specially when were written using best practices.
+Java modules that handles a moderate traffic and didn’t require frequent modifications, and stable, and just working fine, there is no urgent need to migrate them, specially when were written using best practices.
 The main issue for such projects is that we need to have Java knowledge among team in order to maintain these modules.
-Our target is to minimize tools, technologies and programming languages, so that if we manage to migrate all or most of projects and modules to one language and fewer technologies; we could achieve that target and support our running projects with a smaller team.
+Our target is to minimize tools, technologies and programming languages, so that if we manage to migrate all or most of our projects and modules to one language and fewer technologies; we could achieve that target and support our running projects with a smaller team.

 I have made simple console application timer in both Go and Java, which runs in an infinite loop to display current date and time in console to see how it consumes in resources: